shlomif/mypyapachefw/README.md

 README - My Python Apache Firewall
 =====
 MyPyApache FW is a loganalyzer written in python.
-The script will work on any access log you pipe in to it and will create iptables rules to block client ip addresses which may be malicious to the system.
+The script will work on any access log you pipe in to it and will create iptables rules to block client ip addresses which may are malicious to the system.

 ## Requires
 * python iptables
 ```
 pip install --upgrade python-iptables
 ```